This policy applies to the Early Years, Main School and Out of School Care facilities

 Detention is given when a child has had time out (the opportunity to reflect on his/her behaviour) but has continued to display unacceptable behaviour.

 Detention is the final sanction and must only be used for low level disruptive behaviour when all the above steps have been followed consistency is the key.
 Work during detention should be purposeful and related to the child's age and expectations.
 Reflection sheets should be included.

 Parents/guardians will be informed and a detention letter will be sent home.
 The detention letter needs to be signed by the parents/guardians and returned to the school office.

 Detentions will take place after school and may be carried over to the next day.

-Any child with three detentions in one term, will have their parents invited in to meet with the Headteacher to discuss the situation further.
+Any child with a detention will have their parents invited in to meet with the Headteacher to discuss the situation further.